-LG touches on Nexus 4 supply, says that production is continuing without issueAlex Wagner - Senior News Editor
+LG touches on Nexus 4 supply, says that production is continuing without issueAlex Wagner - Deputy Managing Editor, News Desk

 LG and Google's Nexus 4 is a pretty tough smartphone to find, even two months after it was initially made available.
 Last month, a Google exec blamed "scarce and erratic" supplies from LG for the Nexus 4 shortage, but a new statement from LG claims that its manufacturing plant is operating as expected.
 Speaking to the Chosun Ilbo, an LG official said that the company's Pyeongtaek factory is cranking out phones as it should be and that there is no problem with supply.